Why I Will Never Again Watch the Fox News Channel Anchor Shepard Smith

 I am a degreed, Mass Communications professional, and contained within my college curriculum was a requirement to attend journalism classes.
 All journalism majors are required to take the course—that's a pitfall of hiring talking heads over college-educated journalists.

-Within the course syllabus I learned that one, unpardonable, unwarranted and worthy-of-being-fired-if-broken mandate exists for all journalists.
+Within the course syllabus, I learned that one, the unpardonable, unwarranted and worthy-of-being-fired-if-broken mandate exists for all journalists.

 That 'law' reads, or rather, 'once stated':

-"As a journalist, your reporting should always be objective. and violation of this journalistic principle is a serious breech of the public trust."
+"As a journalist, your reporting should always be objective. and violation of this journalistic principle is a serious breach of the public trust."

 Think Shepard Smith is objective?

-Watch his latest slanted report on voting laws (recorded 8/31/2106) and a typical Smith outburst alongside Trace Gallagher, and Judge Andrew Napolitano seen on the Fox News Channel program, "The Strategy Room".
+Watch this latest biased report on Donald Trump Jr., July 14, 2017, and a typical Smith outburst alongside Trace Gallagher, and Judge Andrew Napolitano as seen on a now-cancelled Fox News Channel program, "The Strategy Room".

 Requirements For All High-quality Television News Anchors